 Kayaking & Canoeing

 Maybe it’s the rhythmic act of slicing an oar or paddle into the still surface of a loch on a crisp winter's day, but there can be something highly meditative and even therapeutic about kayaking, canoeing and even paddleboarding.
 Studies show that immersion in blue space – namely natural aquatic environments such as lochs, rivers, and coastal waters, can instil a sense of calm and wellbeing.
-2020 and 2021 are Scotland's Years of Coasts and Waters, so what better way to explore them than from the tranquillity of a kayak or canoe?
+What better way to explore Scotland's water world than from the tranquillity of a kayak or canoe?
 In the winter months, this serenity is enhanced as Scotland’s lochs, rivers and coastlines are at their least crowded.
 The country’s hugely varied coastline coupled with its vast array of lochs, lochans and rivers makes the country one of Europe’s premier watersport destinations year-round.
 Just ensure you are confident of your ability and knowledgeable about safety techniques.

 Explore more about kayaking and canoeing holidays in Scotland.